giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-09-09-using-gulp-for-chrome-extension-dev-workflow.md

 ---
 published: true
 layout: post
-title: Using Gulp for Chrome Extesion Dev Workflow
+title: Using Gulp for Chrome Extension development workflow
 categories: Tutorial
 tags: unity3d gamedev math curves
 ---
-In this tutorial we will learn how to draw a [Maurer Rose](https://en.wikipedia.org/wiki/Maurer_rose) with a [LineRenderer](https://docs.unity3d.com/ScriptReference/LineRenderer.html) in Unity.
+In this tutorial we will learn how to create a development workflow for a Chrome extension, with different configuration and manifest.json for each environment, like DEV, TEST and PROD.

 ## Introduction
-A few months ago we built a Chrome Extension to a customer to allow users capture Netflix captions and sent them to custmoer web site to study them later.
+A few months ago we built a Chrome Extension to a customer to allow users capture Netflix captions and sent them to customer web site to study them later.

-While we are developing it we need to change some configurations on the extension to change what URL of our API it will use depending of what environment the Chrome Extension is using, like DEV (local), UAT (User Acceptance Testing) and Production.
+While we are developing it we need to change some configurations on the extension to use differet URL of our API depending of what environment the Chrome Extension is using, like DEV (local), TEST and Production.

 ## Setup
-For this tutorial I use a Chrome Extension basic sample for boostrap called `Context Menus Sample`.
+For this tutorial I use a Chrome Extension basic sample for our bootstrap called `Hello Extensions`.
-You can download it from this page [https://developer.chrome.com/extensions/samples](https://developer.chrome.com/extensions/samples) or directly from [https://developer.chrome.com/extensions/examples/api/contextMenus/basic.zip/
+You can download it from this page [https://developer.chrome.com/extensions/samples](https://developer.chrome.com/extensions/samples) or directly from [here](https://developer.chrome.com/extensions/examples/tutorials/hello_extensions.zip).

-At the time we dit not find any builtin or other solution to make this workflow easier and streamlined, so we decided to create our own solution using Gulp.
-This whoe solution will be explaining below.

-{% note Is not the intent of this tutorial explaing how to create a Chrome Extension from scratch, for this you can use the official documentatino: [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted) %}
+{% note Is not the intent of this tutorial explaing how to create a Chrome Extension from scratch, for this you can use the official documentation: [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted) %}

 ## Gulp
+At the time we dit not find any builtin or other solution to make this workflow easier and streamlined, so we decided to create our own solution using `Gulp`.
+This whole solution will be explaining below.

 > gulp is an open-source JavaScript toolkit created by Eric Schoffstall used as a streaming build system in front-end web development.

-We decided to use gulp, becaused a Chrome Extensions is a bunch of .js, .html and .json files.
+We decided to use `gulp`, becaused a Chrome Extensions is a bunch of .js, .html and .json files.
 Perfect to use gulp.

 ## The problem
-If we just try to open our download `Context Menus Sample` .zip file or the opened folder directly on Chrome extesions page, it will work and you see the extension's icon in the toolbar.
+If we just try to open our download `Hello Extension` .zip file or the opened folder directly on Chrome extesions page, it will work and you see the extension's icon in the toolbar.
 {% screenshot basic-sample-chrome-extension.png %}

-This is not a problem if you have only one environment or now need to differnt configuration for diferent environments, but as I've already explained, we needed different configs for different environmnts.
+This is not a problem if you have only one environment or if you don't need to differnt configuration for different environments, but as I've already explained, we needed different configs for different environments.

-To purpose of this tutorial we will work with two environments: DEV and PROD and will use our configuration file just to add a suffix to our menu item "Context Menu Sample":
+To purpose of this tutorial we will work with 3 environments: DEV, TEST, and PROD and will use our configuration file just to change our plugin `hello.html` text:

-* DEV: Context Menu Sample (DEV)
+* DEV: Hello, World!
+(DEV)
+* TEST: Hello, World!
+(TEST)
-* PROD: Context Menu Sample (PROD)
+* PROD: Hello, World!

 ## Files structure
-Move the `basic samples` files to a subfolder called `src`.
+Move the `Hello Extensions` files to a subfolder called `src`.
 In the end of this tutorial, our files structure will look like this:
 {% screenshot files-structure.png %}

+{% note If have any doubt about the files structure during this tutorial, you can download the full solution in section `Download` in the end of the tutorial %}

 ## Installing gulp
 To allow us to build our workflow, first we need to install gulp.

 Follow the instructions described on [Quick Start](https://gulpjs.com/docs/en/getting-started/quick-start/).
 {% note In the section `Create a project directory and navigate into it` you just need to open the root folder of our file structure described in the previous section %}
-{% note In the sectopm `Create a package.json file in your project directory` you can use the default values for all the questions of the `npm init` %}
+{% note In the section `Create a package.json file in your project directory` you can use the default values for all the questions of the `npm init` %}
+{% note You don't need perform section `Create a gulpfile`, because we will perform it in the next section. %}

 ## The gulpfile.js file
 Create a file called `gulpfile.js` in the root folder.

 {% gist 4f9d7289273222713933d8a95a077311 gulpfile.js %}

-This is the full `gulpfile.js` file that will allow ower development workflow for different environments.
+This is the full `gulpfile.js` file that will allow owner development workflow for different environments.<br>
-Now will explain each section of it.
+Now I will explain each section of it.

 ### Requires section
-This section define the NPM packages need for our `gulpfile.js'.
+This section define the NPM packages need for our `gulpfile.js`.
 {% gist 4f9d7289273222713933d8a95a077311 requires.section.js %}

 The first one is [gulp](https://www.npmjs.com/package/gulp), then we need the package [del]() that will allow us to clean our `dist` folder, after [gulp-merge-json](https://www.npmjs.com/package/gulp-merge-json) to allow us to merge our environment config files.
 The last one is [fs](https://www.npmjs.com/package/fs) to allow read and write files.

 ### Consts section
-This is quite simple, we are just reading command-line argument called `config`.
+This is quite simple, we are just reading the command-line argument called `config`.
 If it is not present, the defult value is `DEV`.
 {% gist 4f9d7289273222713933d8a95a077311 consts.section.js %}

 ### Exports section